-We currently have a Jersey milk cow named Beauty.
+For two years we had a Jersey milk cow named Beauty.
 We bought her and her bull calf Beau in October 2014 from PrairiErth Farm in Atlanta, IL.
-We’ve had fun making cheese with Beauty’s milk, and we give the extra to the pigs.
+We had fun making cheese with Beauty’s milk, and we’d give the extra to the pigs.
 Beau went into the freezer when he was about a year old, and we are very happy with the beef produced.
 Beauty calved again with a little bull on May 31, 2016.

 We had Irish dexter cattle on our farm for about ten years because they’re triple purpose.
 Considered the ideal family cow in their homeland, they were historically used for milk, meat, and oxen.
 Dexters appealed to us because they thrive on grass alone.
 Throughout the ages, cows and other ruminants ate nothing but grasses — no corn or soybeans, which is what modern milk cows are fed, because it increases production.
 Grain, however, is not good for cows, the people who consume their meat and milk, or the environment.